JoaquinMCA/range-component/README.md

 The component accepts an object prop called `config` witch which we can configure some parameters:

-- `min - max`: minimum and maximum values.
-The possible values will be automatically generated using the `step` parameter.
+- `min` and `max`: minimum and maximum values.
+The possible values between them will be automatically generated using the `step` parameter.
 Have to be set in order to use the component as a **normal range**.
 - `step`: distance between possible values.
 - `values`: array of possible values.
 No more possible values are added between them.
 Have to be set in order to use the component as a **fixed values range**.
 - `currencyMode`: Shows the values as currency (e.g. 1,00€) and sets the `step` to 0,01.